maker-ATOM/Robonautica-AMR/README.md

 - [ ] Scan the ArUco markers and store the robot’s closest possible pose with respect to the marker when scanning the ArUco marker.
 - [ ] Autonomously navigate to each ArUco marker
-- [ ] Collision avoidance and control of the robot.

 ## What next?